YichenGuo2002/SudokuW-Ease/README.md

 <img width="75%" alt="Sudoku_w_ease_find_demo" src="https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/src/assets/find_demo.png?raw=true">

  - Upload puzzles

  This CLI enables user upload of custome Sudoku puzzles.
 It analyzes the Sudoku and offers instant solution.

 <img width="75%" alt="Sudoku_w_ease_upload_demo" src="https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/src/assets/upload_demo.png?raw=true">

  - Optimal Algorithm

  This CLI introduces a variety of published Sudoku algorithms, each with their own strengths and weaknesses.
 Here is a brief introduction about what constraint satisfaction and depth-first search are and how they are utilized in this program.

-<br>Isn't that cool?
+Isn't that cool?
 Just go out and have fun without worrying about the plans!

 ### Technology
 - JavaScript
+- Python
-- Node.js (16.15.0)
+- Electron
-- ReactJS
+- VueJS
-- Azure Serverless Functions
+- SQLite
-- Azure Cosmos DB
+- Flask
-- Azure Blob Storage
+- BeautifulSoup
+- Fetch API
+- Tailwind CSS
 - HTML & CSS
-- Bootstrap 4

 ### Product Modules